Craft Elf crafts, projects, ideas, patterns, sewing, crochet, knitting and coloring pages Craft Elf

 Monofilament is a thin clear fishing line often used in crafting for such things as hanging ornaments.

-Printable instructions
+Printable Instructions

-Back to Ornaments
+Back Ornaments